-It's the most common and most standard, and really the easiest to read.
-It's better to stick with those colors and then add color in other ways.
+It's the most common and most standard, and more importantly, the easiest to read.
+It's better to stick with those neutral colors for text, and then add bolder color in other ways.

 Go with a sans serif or a serif.

-A quick warning about using these fonts in your slide decks: Since they are not commonly found on most computers, if you share your Keynote or PowerPoint files only with somebody else, you will need to give them a zip file of the font.
+A quick warning about using these fonts in your slide decks: Since they're not commonly found on most computers, if you share your Keynote or PowerPoint files with somebody else, you will need to give them a zip file of the font.
 Otherwise, the content will look different because Keynote or PowerPoint will replace with a different font.
 Make sure you have your person install all the font first onto their computer before opening the Keynote files.
-Otherwise the content will look weird.
-If you're only giving out a PDF, you're fine.
+Or, to keep things easier, just share a PDF version.

-One last thing to remember when you're choosing fonts is to make sure you use one that is large enough to read.
+One last thing to remember when you're choosing fonts is to make sure you use one that's large enough to read.

 Don't go for a size 20 font.
 It's way too small.
 Start with at least 40 points, and even that can be pushing it.
 Bigger is always easier to read.

-Gratisography is a pet project of photographer and designer Ryan Bell, and his photos are so entertaining.
-They totally make me laugh, and they're really great.
+Gratisography is a pet project of photographer and designer Ryan Bell, filled with entertaining, laugh-out-loud images.

-Alright, so now that you've found your images, let's talk about how to use text with them.
-My first tip is if the image is dark, use white as your text color.
-I've found that white stands out the best on images, versus some other lighter color, like a light yellow or a light blue.
+Now that you've found your images, let's talk about how to use text with them.
+If the image is dark, use white as your text color.
+White stands out the best on images, even compared to other lighter colors, like a pale yellow of blue.
 Obviously every image is different, but start with white.

 Test out other colors if white doesn't look great, but just make sure you can read it.

-If the image is light, use a dark-colored text.
+If the image is light, you should use a dark-colored text.
 (You might've already guessed that.)